 Highlight your strengths as a tenant

-If you’re looking for a new place, you can show you’re financially stable by offering the landlord a few concessions, such as paying a few months of rent in advance or signing on for a longer lease which saves the landlord money in turnover.
+If you’re looking for a new place, make sure to inquire about rent concessions.
+Rent concessions are benefits offered by the landlord to tenants such as move-in specials.
+You can also show you’re financially stable by offering the landlord a few concessions, such as paying a few months of rent in advance or signing on for a longer lease which saves the landlord money in turnover.

 In the case of a rent increase, you should remind the landlord what a reliable, responsible tenant you’ve been.
 If you’ve always paid your rent on time, are courteous to other tenants and have kept the property in good shape, make sure your landlord knows it.
 It can help prove your worthiness and give them an incentive to keep your current rent.

 Showing that you plan to stay in your apartment for a substantial length of time can demonstrate that you’re a stable investment.
 If the lease is annual, offer to extend it to 18-24 months in exchange for keeping your current rent.
 If the landlord knows he or she won’t have to take a risk with a new tenant, this could be a good compromise.

 Offer to end the lease in the summer